15 Breakfast Foods You Probably Should Try to Avoid

 Toast with butter

 Popping a piece of bread in the toaster and spreading some butter on it can be a quick, easy breakfast.
 However, you’ll probably be hungry again in 45 minutes.
 A simple piece of toast doesn’t contain any protein.
 It’s better to eat it as a side with a more substantial breakfast, such as a vegetable omelet or spread it with protein-rich nut butter.
-And make sure the bread you’re toast is 100 percent whole grain to be even healthier.
-Try these 55 delicious ways to cook eggs.
+You can use 100 percent whole grain bread to be even healthier, or check out this guide to finding the healthiest bread for you.

 A bagel with butter or cream cheese